 - Encourage others to speak up.
 People feel intimidated by a good leader, but successful leaders deflect attention away from them and encourage others to voice their opinions.

 - Good decision makers.
 Successful leaders are expert decision makers.
 Their mind is focused on ‘making things happen’ at all times.

 - Communication focused.
 Leaders who excel in their roles are great communicators reminding their workforce at regular opportunities what their objectives are and what the company is hoping to achieve.

 - Challenge others.Top leaders are good at stretching their workforce and challenging their teams to grow and learn new things within the organisation.

 - Pro-active to needs of colleagues.
 Successful leaders allow their colleagues to manage them which mean leaders are supportive to the wants and needs of others.

 - Lead by example.
-Successful leaders practise what they preach and are always aware of their actions
+Successful leaders practice what they preach and are always aware of their actions

 - Measure and reward performance.
 Successful leaders never take consistent performers for granted and are mindful of rewarding others.
 They are active in acknowledging hard work and efforts.